-Key control activities that monitor and mitigate the consequences of concentration risk and harm to firm and market, associated with our deposits with CS group are:
+Key control activities that monitor and mitigate the consequences of concentration risk and harm to firm and market, associated with cash deposits are:

-- The banking relationship with CSG operating the same as any third party institution, with a dedicated relationship management team and controls around access and authority to instigate transactions, notably via the Credit Suisse Direct banking system, with a register of authorised signatories maintained by the relationship team. - CFO monitoring the cash position as part of its monthly ledger control activities, with each bank statement entry reviewed to ensure correct accounting, but also to identify any unusual transactions for escalation.
+- CFO monitoring the cash position as part of its monthly ledger control activities, with each bank statement entry reviewed to ensure correct accounting, but also to identify any unusual transactions for escalation.
 Movements in cash are reported as part of the financial position and performance reporting to the Board Audit Committee ('BAC') and Board. - Credit Suisse International ('CSi') operating as the paying agent for CSAML's payroll and accounts payable, with CSAML reimbursing CSi as part of a periodic inter-company settlement process.
-This mitigates somewhat the risk of a loss of access to funding impacting CSAML's ability to pay suppliers and employees. - CSAML being excluded from any group-wide liquidity scheme, other than receiving funding from CSAG upon request to fund its activities.
+This mitigates somewhat the risk of a loss of access to funding impacting CSAML's ability to pay suppliers and employees. - CSAML being excluded from any group-wide liquidity scheme, other than receiving funding from CS AG upon request to fund its activities.
 CSAML does not provide liquidity to the CS group other than holding its cash in bank accounts.

-The CSAML Board are comfortable with the levels of concentration risk, including mitigants and confirm this as part of the review and approval of the CSAML ICARA (Section 5.2.5.9).
+The CSAML Board are comfortable with the levels of concentration risk, including mitigants and confirm this as part of the review and approval of the CSAML ICARA (Section 5.2.5.2).